microsoft/pai/docs/manual/cluster-admin/basic-management-operations.md

 **Step 2.** Run `kubectl apply -f admin-user.yaml`

 **Step 3.** Run `kubectl -n kube-system describe secret $(kubectl -n kube-system get secret | grep admin-user | awk '{print $1}')`.
-It will print the token which can be used to login k8s-dashboard.
+It will print the token which can be used to login to k8s-dashboard.

 ## PAI Service Management and Paictl

-Generally speaking, PAI services are daemon sets, deployments or stateful sets created by PAI system, running on Kubernetes.
+Generally speaking, PAI services are daemon sets, deployments, or stateful sets created by PAI system, running on Kubernetes.
 You can find them on the [k8s dashboard](#access-kubernetes-dashboard) and [services page](#services-page).
 For example, `webportal` is a PAI service which provides front-end interface, and `rest-server` is another one for back-end APIs.
 These services are all configurable.
 If you have followed the [installation-guide](./installation-guide.md), you can find two files, `layout.yaml` and `services-configuration.yaml`, in folder `~/pai-deploy/cluster-cfg` on the dev box machine.
 These two files are the default service configuration.

 `paictl` is a CLI tool which helps you manage cluster configuration and PAI services.
 To use it, we recommend you to leverage our dev box docker image to avoid environment-related problems.
 First, go to the dev box machine, launch the dev box docker by: